-These tomatoes have a huge reputation and boast protected status (DOP) which specifies the precise cultivar, processing method and region in which the tomatoes can be grown.
+These tomatoes have a huge reputation and boast a Protected Designation of Origin status (DOP, or sometimes written as PDO - Denominazione d'Origine Protetta) which specifies the precise cultivar, processing method and region in which the tomatoes can be grown.
 Many say that these specifications do indeed make San Marzano the best tomatoes you can buy.

 Meanwhile, other tomatoes grown in similar conditions can boast the same rich tomatoey flavour but might not qualify for the San Marzano title.
 For instance, Paolo Petrilli makes fantastic organic sauces using tomatoes grown just 75km to the north-east of the DOP region.